War crimes in the Syrian civil war: Attacks on civilians in populated areas

-The Syrian government has reportedly used "barrel bombs" to attack civilian populations in rebel held territories in defiance of United Nations Security Council Resolution 2139 passed on 22 February 2014.
+The Syrian government reportedly used "barrel bombs" to attack civilian populations in rebel held territories in defiance of United Nations Security Council Resolution 2139 passed on 22 February 2014.
 The bombs are "cheaply made, locally produced, and typically constructed from large oil drums, gas cylinders, and water tanks, filled with high explosives and scrap metal to enhance fragmentation, and then dropped from helicopters".
+According to a UN report published in August 2014: "Government forces continued to perpetrate massacres and conduct widespread attacks on civilians, systematically committing murder, torture, rape and enforced disappearance amounting to crimes against humanity.
+Government forces have committed gross violations of human rights and the war crimes of murder, hostage-taking, torture, rape and sexual violence, recruiting and using children in hostilities and targeting civilians.
+Government forces disregarded the special protection accorded to hospitals and medical and humanitarian personnel.
+Indiscriminate and disproportionate aerial bombardment and shelling led to mass civilian casualties and spread terror.
+Government forces used chlorine gas, an illegal weapon."

+A 2016 Human Rights Watch (HRW) report stated that pro-Assad forces deliberately carried out indiscriminate attacks against civilian population through aerial bombing.
 Between February 2014 and January 2015, Human Rights Watch reports that "at least 450 major damage sites" in Syria "showed damage consistent with barrel bomb detonations".
 A local Syrian group estimates that in the first year after UN resolution 2139 was passed, aerial barrel bomb attacks killed 6,163 civilians in Syria, including 1,892 children.
+HRW report stated that the Assad government deployed toxic chemicals in numerous barrel bomb attacks between March and May 2015.
+Pro-Assad forces also imposed forced starvation on civilian populations by besieging numerous residential areas.
 According to a UN investigation, in September 2016 the Syrian air force dropped barrel bombs from helicopters on a United Nations humanitarian aid convoy at Urum al-Kubra headed to Aleppo.
 The bombs were followed by rocket fire from jets, and strafing of survivors with machine guns, killing 14 aid workers.
 In a report issued 1 March 2017, the United Nations found the attack was "meticulously planned" and "ruthlessly carried out"—and because it was deliberate, a war crime.